The Turkish Program offers a minor in Turkish.

 Central Asian Turkic History and Culture

-Additional courses in Turkish Studies can count in the minor with approval of the program director.
+Additional courses in Turkish Studies can count in the minor with approval of the Head of the Turkish Program.
 Transfer courses or study abroad courses in Turkish language may also be counted in the minor, on the basis of a placement exam and with the approval of the Head of the Turkish Program.